gelisam/hawk/README.md

 ## Text format

 Hawk reads and write text in a tabular format typical of the command-line.
-Hawk decode and encode into list of lines, where a line is a list of words.
+Hawk decodes and encodes into list of lines, where a line is a list of words.
 It is possible to use `show` to see the "real form" of the data:

 ```bash